Date amended:

 To confirm the diagnosis there needs to be both:

-• evidence of clinical symptoms and signs (fever, nausea and vomiting, jaundice)
+• evidence of clinical symptoms and signs (fever, nausea and vomiting, jaundice, malaise, loss of appetite, abdominal pain, hepatomegaly and jaundice)

 AND

-• blood serology positive for the hepatitis E virus with a pattern indicative of a recent infection.
+• blood serological or nucleic acid markers positive for the hepatitis E virus with a pattern indicative of a recent infection

 Either symptoms/signs alone or serological evidence alone is insufficient for diagnosis, both components must be present.

-The relevant medical specialist is a gastroenterologist or an infectious disease physician.
+The relevant medical specialist is a gastroenterologist or an infectious diseases physician.

 Additional diagnoses covered by these SOPs